Nonyto/PROY-SHARK-NONY/README.md

 To replace the NaN value I studied the age distribution with a boxplot and distribution plot to decide if I should use the mean, mode or median value for age.

-IMG BOXPLOT

 In the boxplot graphic, I figured out about outliers greater than aprox.
 60 years old and a huge group of values between 18-35 (more or less).
 This fact suggested me that using the mean of age values was not a good idea.

-IMG DISPLOT

-In the distribution plot graphic, I observed that distribution was left-skewed so median (24 yo) or mode (17 yo) were good options to use for but the quantity of NaN values was nearby 50%.
+Then I did a distribution plot graphic and I observed that distribution was left-skewed so median (24 yo) or mode (17 yo) were good options to use for but the quantity of NaN values was nearby 50%.
 I rejected the idea and replaced NaN values by 'not declared'.
 The new column about age was included in the Dataframe.

 Dataframe dimensions are now 6302 rows x 23 columns.

 ### 4) Atypical and/or wrong reported values replacing 🥴❓